rgmann/cv_detector_ros2_bridge/README.md

 ## Getting Started

+Add this package to your ROS2 workspace (e.g. as a submodule) in the `src` directory.

 ### Build the node

+From the workspace root directory:
 `colcon build --packages-select cv_detector_ros2_bridge`

 ### Run the node

+From the workspace root directory:
 `ros2 run cv_detector_ros2_bridge detections_ros2_bridge`

 ### Build Dependencies